daydy225/nike_landing_with_tailwind_css/README.md

 ## Usage

 This is a landing page for Nike.
 It is a responsive website that can be viewed on any device.
-It is built with React , Tailwind CSS.
+It is built with React, Tailwind CSS, and includes localization files for English and French languages.

 ## License